amita-shukla/blog-1/content/posts/2025-09-08--cors/index.md

 - `http://example.com:3000`

 ##  Why CORS exists
-This is because browsers implement **Same Resource Policy**, which prevents javascript running on one origin from accessing resources on another origin.
+This is because browsers implement **Same Origin Policy**, which prevents javascript running on one origin from accessing resources on another origin.
 But there are a number of reasons that a browser may need to make a request to another origin.
 For a successful cross-origin request, the server needs to respond allowing this.
-We will see how this happens [later](#how-cors-works), we first need to understand why are cross-origin requests blocked in the first place:
+We will see how this happens [later](#how-cors-works), we first need to understand why cross-origin requests are blocked in the first place:
 #### 1. Prevent Malicious Websites from Stealing Data
 If any website could freely read data from any other domain, a malicious site could:
 - Read private info from your bank or email sites while you're logged in.